BANBURY UNITED FC - A BRIEF CLUB HISTORY

 From the late 1970s United’s fortunes declined sharply as debts mounted.
 The ownership of the ground was given up as security against the club’s debts.
 On the field the team was also struggling, finishing in the top half of the table just twice in twelve seasons after 1978.
 In 1990, United finished 21st of 22 and were relegated for the first time in their history, starting season 1990-91 in the Hellenic League.

 Those fans who expected a quick return to the Southern League were to be disappointed.
-Only in 1993-94, when they finished third, did United make look like making a serious promotion challenge.
 However, from 1997 onwards a revived and expanded committee brought about such an improvement in financial circumstances that the club was ready to aim for promotion.
 Former Oxford, Newcastle and QPR player Kevin Brock was appointed first team manager for the 1999-2000 campaign.

 United’s form up to Christmas of 1999 was good but they entered the New Year no fewer than nineteen points behind leaders Highworth Town.
 In only eight weeks they overhauled their rivals with a run of 13 consecutive victories and remained unbeaten for the rest of the season.
 A 3-1 victory at Wantage Town clinched the Hellenic League championship with two games remaining and Banbury United were back in the Southern League.

 United took a couple of seasons to find their feet in the Eastern division, finishing 13th and 15th.
 Eighth place in 2003 was their best in the Southern League in 25 years.
 That was equalled the following season, enough to qualify for a play-off for a place in a reformed Premier division in the restructured non-League pyramid.
 Banbury beat Sutton Coldfield Town of the Western division, coming from behind to win in stoppage time in extra-time.